bozsahin/thebench/README.md

 where <code>python</code> is the most recent (and >= 3.8) python executable.

-TO DEVELOP GRAMMARS AND KEEP TRACK OF CHANGES:
+TO DEVELOP GRAMMARS:

 I suggest you develop grammars NOT in <code>thebench</code> folder.
 The directory would get quite messy with log files etc.

+TO UPGRADE to latest bench:

-For updates, in your <code>thebench</code> directory do
+in your <code>thebench</code> directory do

    <code>git pull</code>